SheliakLyr/syntax-diagrams/README.md

 ```

 You can specify the following options:
 * `maxWidth` - maximal width of the diagram.
 This is **not** a hard constraint - the generator does its best to fit the diagram but it may fail to do so.
-It can only split top-level Sequence combinators.
 * `cssClass` - css class name used in generated SVG diagram
 * `embeddedStyle` - CSS to embed directly in SVG
 * `linker: String => String` - method used to convert NonTerminals to HTML links.
 For example `"#" + _`.
 By default does nothing (_ => "").